envoyproxy/gateway/site/content/en/latest/tasks/observability/proxy-accesslog.md

 - Do not emit Route-oriented access logs when a route is not matched.

 To achieve this, users can select if Access Log settings follow the default behavior or apply specifically to Routes or Listeners by specifying the setting's type.

-When users define their own Access Log settings (with or without a type), the default Envoy Gateway file access log is no longer emitted.
+**Note**: When users define their own Access Log settings (with or without a type), the default Envoy Gateway file access log is no longer configured.
+It can be re-enabled explicitly by adding empty settings for the desired components.

-For example, you can emit logs about connections and transport-level failures at the Listener level, and emit HTTP-specific logs at the Route level.
+In the following example:
+- Route Access logs would use the default Envoy Gateway format and sink
+- Listener Access logs are customized to report transport-level failures and connection attributes

 ```shell
 kubectl apply -f - <<EOF